gooddata/gooddata-ui/docs/ht_create_your_first_visualization.md

 ## Next steps

-In a real life application, you may want to avoid hardcoding the project ID.

 Here are some suggestions on what you can do after you have created your first visualization:

 * Add more different elements: tables, charts, custom visualizations.
 For more information, see [React Components](react_components.md)).